OHI-Science/OHI-website/content/about/OHIfellows.md

 ## About the OHI Fellows Program

-The OHI Global Fellowship was created to familiarize a small group of interested early-career data scientists with the workings of the OHI — the theory, the tools, and the workflows the team employs to ensure the work is open, transparent and reproducible — while also testing the ease-of-use of training materials and the framework.
-With fresh eyes and the unique perspective of learning all this from scratch, we are in a position to offer perspective on questions like:
+The Ocean Health Index Global Fellowship was created to familiarize a small group of early-career data scientists with the inner workings of the OHI.
+With the objective of calculating OHI scores, the fellows dive into the theory, tools, and workflows employed by the larger team to ensure openness, transparency, and reproducibility.
+While fellows gain valuable experience and build useful skills, they also contribute fresh eyes and new perspectives that help the OHI to continually grow and innovate.
+This program is an integral part of what the Ocean Health Index has accomplished thus far and what it is today.
-- How do we build familiarity with the tools, the processes, and methods used?
-- What are some of the key stepping stones to understanding along the way?

 ## Current Fellows